Data Ingestion

 The most recent innovation in ELT technology is the use of GPUs for both GPU acceleration and deep learning processing, as well as for parallel computing on large datasets.
 Both techniques are taking off in cloud data warehouses, but only recently have they been combined into a single algorithm to reduce cost and increase performance.

 The algorithms are based on sparse grids using deep neural networks running within multiple GPUs or CPU cores, allowing them to process multiple datasets at once without slowing down or requiring more than one core per dataset.
-This results in higher throughput and better performance than any other method currently available.
+This results in higher throughput and better performance than any other available method.

-Popular solutions have emerged to enable this new architecture include:
+Popular solutions have emerged to enable this new architecture.
+These include:

 The stage is set for a paradigm shift in operational efficiency and the explosion of new cloud-native companies.

-1. Thoma Bravo takes Talend private in March 2021
+- Thoma Bravo took Talend private in March 2021

-3. Informatica returns to public market in October 2021
+- Informatica returned to the public market in October 2021

-4. Vista Equity Partners start exploring a sale of Tibco in June 2021
+- Vista Equity Partners started exploring a sale of Tibco in June 2021

 There is a problem in supply chain management known as the first-mile/last-mile problem.
 The first mile is the distance it takes for raw materials to travel from their extraction location to the processing location in your supply chain.
 The last mile problem, on the other hand, describes the challenge of getting the finished product from the shipping depot to the customer.
 Your data supply chain is also plagued by these issues.